p-fassbender/employee-tracker/README.md

 ---

 ## Use
-Navigate to the root directory in the terminal and type **node index.js** to run the project
+Navigate to the root directory in the terminal and type **npm start** to run the project

 ---

 ## Tests
-Navigate to the root directory in the terminal and type **npm run test** to run the project
+There are no formal tests for this project

 ---